 Coinsurance clauses encourage businesses to buy adequate insurance.
-Most property insurance claims involve partial losses.
-If coinsurance clauses did not exist, many policyholders would try to save money on premiums by insuring their property for only a portion of its value.
+If coinsurance clauses didn't exist, some policyholders would try to save money on premiums by insuring their property for only a portion of its value.
 These policyholders would have insufficient insurance to cover large losses.

 Coinsurance clauses encourage policyholders to insure their property at or near its full value.
 When most policyholders buy full limits of insurance, insurers collect more premium dollars and can charge lower rates overall.
 This helps ensure property rates are equitable.

-In a commercial property policy, the coinsurance clause is typically found in the policy Conditions section.
-The fact that your policy contains such a clause does not mean that your policy is subject to coinsurance.
+In a commercial property policy, the coinsurance clause is typically found in the policy conditions section.
+The fact that your policy contains such a clause doesn't mean that your policy is subject to coinsurance.
 Coinsurance applies only if a coinsurance percentage is shown in the policy declarations.

-One way to avoid the coinsurance clause is to purchase the agreed value coverage option described in your policy.
+One way to avoid a coinsurance clause is to purchase agreed value coverage.
 For this coverage option to apply, you must submit a statement of values to your insurer before the policy begins (or renews).
-The statement summarizes the value of your insured property.
-The values may be expressed in terms of replacement cost or actual cash value, whichever you have selected.
+The statement summarizes the value of your insured property, and the values may be expressed in terms of replacement cost or actual cash value, whichever you've selected.

 Agreed value coverage applies for the term of the policy.
 To continue the coverage to the following policy period, you must submit a new statement of values before your current policy expires.

 Another option for avoiding the coinsurance clause is value reporting.
-This option applies to personal property only and is typically used by businesses whose property values fluctuate.
+This option is typically used by businesses with property values that fluctuate due to changes in inventory.
 An example is a ski shop situated in an area popular for winter sports.
-You can choose quarterly, semi-annual, or monthly reporting.
-You will pay a deposit premium and then submit reports of your property values at the required intervals.
+You can choose quarterly, semi-annual, or monthly reporting and then submit reports of your property values at the required intervals.

 - Coinsurance is cost-sharing between an insurance company and the policy owner.